 Demonstrating negligence requires us to collect evidence to prove several details about the property owner in your case.

 The property owner had a responsibility to protect you.

 In a slip and fall case, this usually requires proving you did not trespass on the property.

 We can use eyewitness testimony, surveillance video, and other evidence to show the property owner knew about the hazard—or should have known about the hazard—but failed to repair it or warn you of it.

-Their action or inaction caused your injuries.
+Their action or inaction caused your slip and fall injuries.

 We use eyewitness testimony, your medical records, testimony from accident experts, and other evidence to show your injuries occurred because of the fall.
 This is why it is so important to get medical care immediately.